Cubic Yards Calculator

 Outer Area (ft²) = π × (Outer Diameter / 2)² = 3.14 × (7 / 2)² = 38.465 (ft²)

-Let's determine the area of the circular base by subtracting the inner circle's area from the outer circle's area.
+Now we find the area of the circular base by subtracting the inner area from the outer area.

 Area (ft²) = Outer Area - Inner Area = 38.465 - 28.26 = 10.205 (ft²)

-And finally, we can calculate our mold's volume by multiplying the base's area by the mold's height or depth.
-Remember to convert the height of 10 inches into feet and get 0.833333 feet.
+Finally, we calculate the total volume by multiplying the border area by the mold's height (depth).
+Again, we must convert the 10-inch height into feet (0.833333 ft).

 Volume (ft³) = Area × Depth = 10.205 × 0.833333 = 8.504163265 (ft³)